 What is developmental dysplasia of the hip (DDH)?

-out of the hip socket.
-This is called subluxation.
+- The femoral head may slide completely out of the hip socket.
+This is called dislocation.

 What causes DDH?

 The exact cause of DDH is not known.
 But some things can raise your child's chances of having it, including: